Unsafe LLM-Based Search: Quantitative Analysis and Mitigation of Safety Risks in AI Web Search

 \section{Ethics Considerations}

-There are two types of ethical considerations in our work that we discuss here: harmful URLs and live webpages.
-For the former one, to avoid unnecessarily enabling malicious parties, we do not publicly release malicious URLs.
-However, we have disclosed these findings to the affected AIPSEs.
-Although we do not publish harmful URLs, we release keyword list and natural language queries.
-For the latter consideration, we must ensure that we will not pollute real search results for cryptocurrency documentation, news, etc. We ensure that our websites have a low rank and do not affect other searches, appearing only when specifically searched for using our keyword or domain.
-In addition, our three self-built websites using arbitrary name as the prefix, and we have placed a image with the text of ``Testing Purposes Only'' notice in the most prominent area of our websites.
+There are two types of ethical considerations in our work that we discuss here: malicious URLs (including the keyword lists and natural language queries) and live webpages.
+For the malicious URLs, after thorough consultation with the regulations of our IRB office and the support team of AIPSEs, we regret to inform that we are unable to publicly share our data as it contains some illegal websites' keywords.
+However, we have disclosed these findings to all affected AIPSEs.
+For the live webpages, we must ensure that we will not pollute real search results for cryptocurrency documentation, news, etc. We ensure that our websites have a low rank and do not affect other searches, appearing only when specifically searched for using our keyword or domain.
+In addition, our three self-built websites use an arbitrary name as the prefix, and we have placed an image with the text of ``Testing Purposes Only'' notice in the most prominent area of our websites.